 When you’ll be sweated, start adding the melted butter, about 1 tablespoon at a time, untill the butter is completely absorbed, and the dough is smooth.
 The kneading process (by hand) will take you about half an hour.
 The more you knead it, the more fluffier your cozonac will be!
 The dough will be soft and should come off the sides of the bowl and your hands, as well.
 For a properly kneaded cozonac dough, when you take in your hands a small part of it, you should be able to stretch it in a fine, almost transparent pelicula.

 5. No matter how your dough for cozonac is kneaded, by hand, by mixer or your bread maker, once your dough is ready, take a large bowl and grease it with a few drops of oil, shape the dough into a tight ball and place it in it.
 Cover with plastic wrap and place it in a warm place.

 Let the dough rise abour 1:30 – 2 hours, until it doubles in size.

 While the dough is rising, we have plenty of time for our filling.
 In the Ingredient list bellow, I suggested two different fillings.
 Both of them are very tasty, the poppy seed filling and the walnut filling as well.
-The poppy seed filling, which is my favourite, is more often used in the western side of Romania (in Transilvania).
-The walnut filling is the most popular, all over the country.
+The poppy seed filling, which is my favourite, is used more often in the western side of Romania (in Transilvania).
+The walnut filling is by far the most popular, all over the country.